ctnodnarb/falling_petals/README.md

 - ### Video export x-resolution must be a multilpe of 64

-  When copying data out of a texture to a buffer, WGPU requires that the data for each row be aligned to COPY_BYTES_PER_ROW_ALIGNMENT, which is currently defined to be 256.
+  When copying data out of a texture to a buffer, WGPU requires that the data for each row be aligned to wgpu::COPY_BYTES_PER_ROW_ALIGNMENT, which is currently defined to be 256.
 With 4 bytes of information per pixel, this means that the x resolution must be a multiple of 64 to avoid needing any padding.
 Most current standard video resolutions do have an x-resolution that is a muliple of 64, so it doesn't seem like that restriction is very limiting.
-As such, I have not considered it enough of a priority to write the code needed to approrpiately pad the off-screen buffer size and remove the padding at the end of each row when copying data out of the off-screen buffer and piping it to ffmpeg.
+As such, I have not considered it enough of a priority to write the code needed to appropriately pad the off-screen buffer size and remove the padding at the end of each row when copying data out of the off-screen buffer and piping it to ffmpeg.
 Instead, I just assume that no padding is necessary and explian that requiement in the comments in the default config file.

 ## Petal textures

-I created the [PetalsArranged.png](res/PetalsArranged.png) texture included in this repository by:
+I created the [PetalsArranged.png](falling_petals/res/PetalsArranged.png) texture included in this repository by:

 - Taking images of actual marigold petals against a dark background.
 - Using the Fuzzy Select tool in [GIMP](https://www.gimp.org/) to remove the background.